 A special birthday treat, like these quick no-bake fish cakes, will whet your cat's appetite.
-You just might want to take a bite of this kitty-friendly birthday cake from Good Food Stories.
-All you need is a few common pantry items and a cat that's ready to indulge.
+You just might want to take a bite out of one, too.
+You'll need some common pantry items and a cat that's ready to indulge.

-- Combine drained white albacore tuna with diced chicken and sweet potato puree in a large mixing bowl.
-If your mixture is a little watery, add one teaspoon of rice flour to absorb excess liquids.
+- Mix drained white albacore tuna, diced chicken, and pureed sweet potato in a large bowl.
+If your mixture is a little watery, add a teaspoon of rice flour to absorb excess liquids.

-- Scoop into a one-inch cookie cutter to create little round cakes from the mixture.
-If you'd like to add a topping of frosting, pipe plain mashed potatoes (no butter or cream) on top of the cakes.
+- Use a small cookie cutter to create little round cakes from the mixture.
+If you'd like to add a topping of frosting, pipe plain mashed potatoes (no butter or cream) on top of the fish cakes.